College of Forestry, Bhubaneswar

-College of Forestry, OUAT Bhubaneswar is an institution in Odisha providing forestry education in the state or Odisha.
+The College of Forestry, OUAT Bhubaneswar is an institution providing forestry education in the state of Odisha.
 Previously it was a department under college of agriculture, OUAT; when it started providing 1st Bsc (forestry) degree in India in 1987.
-The department has become a college in 2010.
+The department became a college in 2010.

-About
+History

 It was established as a department in College of Agriculture during the year 1987.
-Subsequently, it was upgraded to the College of Forestry in the year 2010 inaugurated by Sj.Naveen Patnaik, Hon’ble Chief Minister of Odisha.
+Subsequently, it was upgraded to the College of Forestry in the year 2010 inaugurated by Sj.
+Naveen Patnaik, Hon’ble Chief Minister of Odisha.

 Education

 The college provides 4 year bachelor's degree in BSc forestry which is allied to agriculture.

 According to ICAR BSc forestry syllabus covers 47.5% of agriculture with forestry syllabus.
 The college also provides MSc degree in 5 disciplines of forestry.

 This college has 50% reservation for Forest Range Officer as mentioned under Odisha Public Service Commission (OPSC) guidelines.